Yashvardhan-Asthana/CodeClauseInternship_Heart-Disease-Risk-Assessment/README.md

 # Heart Disease Prediction Web Application

 ## Overview
 This project is a **Heart Disease Prediction Web Application** is a golden-level project assigned to me as part of my Data Science Internship at CodeClause IT Company.
-The project is built using Python and Flask and it utilizes a machine learning model trained on a Kaggle dataset to predict the risk of heart disease based on user input.
+The project is built using Python and Flask and utilizes a machine learning model trained on a Kaggle dataset to predict the risk of heart disease based on user input.
 The web application provides a user-friendly interface for entering medical parameters and obtaining a prediction of heart disease risk.

 I would like to express my gratitude to **CodeClause** IT Company for providing me with this wonderful opportunity to enhance my skills and knowledge during the internship.